iw4p/proxy-scraper/README.md

 ## Good to know
 * Dead proxies will be removed and just alive proxies will stay.
-* This script is also able to scrape Socks, but proxyChecker only check HTTP(S) proxies.
+* This script is also able to scrape Socks, but proxyChecker only checks HTTP(S) proxies.

 ## Star History